Selling Your Art?

 It felt painful to let go of certain pieces, as if my favorite children were leaving with strangers and I'd never do anything good again.
 Painter's block would be the price for abandoning them.

-All this madness was discouraging buyers, who sensed something wasn't quite right.
+All this madness was discouraging buyers, who sensed that something wasn't quite right.

 At bottom was the core problem which later surfaced and then resolved itself, the same problem that I sometimes see in other artists:

 Thinking too much of the work as yours.